anirudhbs/parking-lot/README.md

 This command takes 2 arguments, the registration number, and the color of the car

+When a car is parked, its registration number and the color of the car is stored

 A message is returned saying which slot the car is parked in

 ```